-The cataract surgeons at Southwestern Eye Center are very pleased to bring you the latest advancement in cataract surgery.
+The cataract surgeons at Southwestern Eye Center are very pleased to bring you the latest advancement in Phoenix cataract surgery.
 Nowadays, the removal of cataracts in the eye is a much safer procedure than the days of long hospitalizations.
 In the past cataracts were removed through an incision over a half-inch long.
 Modern cataract surgery is performed through an incision less than an eighth of an inch long.
 A small instrument is inserted through this tiny incision, and is used to break the cataract into many small pieces that are removed without the need for a large incision.
 There are many advantages to a smaller incision, including a faster recovery time, less need for glasses after surgery, and a smaller risk of infections after surgery.
 In addition, while the old incisions required many stitches to close up, modern cataract surgery can often be performed without any stitches, or with one stitch at most.

 After the proper anesthesia and numbing of the eye your cataract surgeon will place a small incision in your eye about 3mm wide.
 Modern day cataract surgery is also called micro-surgery because the incision sizes have become so small.
 Once the incision is made the cataract surgeon will insert a probe to break up the cloudy cataract and then remove the material.
 A suction tube will remove all of the loose debris and the capsular bag is prepared for the artificial IOL implant.
-The foldable IOL is then inserted through a tube and then unfolds once in place.
+The foldable IOL is then inserted into a tube and then unfolds once in place.
 Intraocular lenses will have haptics and “lens arms” to hold it in place.
 With the cataract removed and the IOL in place, light can once again travel unimpeded to the back of the eye and focus on the retina where the image is interpreted and transmitted to the brain.
 The end result is clear youthful vision.

 During cataract surgery, the cloudy lens of your eye is removed and replaced with a clear lens implant.
 As mentioned earlier you will need to discuss what type of lens implant that you want for determining your vision after surgery.
 Patients now have an option of monofocal lens implants for seeing at one distance only or multifocal (also called premium lens implants) that enables vision at near, far, and intermediate distances.
 Our cataract eye doctors will help you determine what lens implant type would be best for your vision.
 Some of the premium lens implants offered include: The Acrysof Restor, The Tecnis Multifocal IOL and the Acrysof Restor Toric lens implant.
 Please feel free to visit our premium lens implants page for more information.